llillard/dsp/lessons/statistics/7-1-weight_vs_age.md

 # 1) As one would expect, the scatter plot shows that there is no relationship, or at best a very weak relationship
 #    between the age of an individual and their weight.
 Both the Person's and Spearman's correlations support these
 #    findings as well.
-With a Person's corr or .07 and a Spearman' s corr of .09 both indicating a non-relationsip
+With a Person's corr or .07 and a Spearman' s corr of .09 both indicating a weak-relationship
 #    between the two variables.